Trinidad Swilling: Founding of Phoenix

-Mr. Swilling's death
+Jack Swilling's death

 Mr. Swilling continued prospecting in the Bradshaw Mountains.
 The family moved to Gillett where they owned various businesses.
 Among the businesses that the Swillings had an active interest in was the "Gillett Real Estate" where they sold lots ranging from $100 to $250 depending on the location, a cattle and horse ranch and a vegetable farm in partnership with L.A.
 Stephens.
 The Swillings later moved to Black Canyon City where they built a stone house and established a farm.
 He organized a party which built an irrigation ditch from the Aqua Fria River to their property.
 This provided the water he needed to raise cattle.
 Their house became a popular stagecoach stop and resting place for those who traveled from Prescott to Phoenix.

 In the spring of 1878, word reached the Swillings that Colonel Jacob Snively, a family friend, had been killed by the Apaches in the Wickenburg Mountains near the peak called White Picacho.
 Mrs. Swilling suggested that Mr. Swilling and two companions, which included Andrew Kirby and George Monroe, founder of Castle Hot Springs, go on a trip to recover and rebury the remains of their old friend.

 On April 17, Mr. Swilling and his two companions went on their Snively exhumation trip.
 Mr. Swilling and his companions returned to Gillett after exhuming Col. Snively's remains at White Picacho Mountains on April 23.
 He was seen walking the streets of Gillett with a bag or sack containing the remains of Col. Snively.
 Mr. Swilling buried the bones of Col. Snively on his property next to his house.